encointer/book/src/infrastructure-full-node-setup.md

 Full nodes can be run on very affordable HW.
 The minimum requirements are
 * 1TB NVMe SSD.
    * seq. write performance should be > 1000 MB/s.
 Consider that SSD's get slower the more full they get.
 Also, they wear out with intense usage)
+   * if you want to run the collator in archive mode for indexing and bootstrapping, you'll currently need at least a 2 TB SSD
 * 16GB RAM (8GB currently works, but is not recommended)
 * CPU won't matter much, but go for maximum single-core performance rather than many cores.